mcast [options] <motif file> <sequence file>

 available with the MEME Suite.
 Input motifs that are likely to appear in the

-A collection of DNA sequences in FASTA format.
+The name of a file of DNA sequences in FASTA format.

 MCAST will create a directory named